 Katja Novitskova lives and works in Amsterdam and Berlin.
 She was recently shortlisted for the Preis der Nationalgalerie, to which an exhibition will be devoted at Hamburger Bahnhof - Museum für Gegenwart, Berlin in 2019.
-Recent solo exhibitions and projects include Public Art Fund, New York (2017); Greene Naftali, New York (2016); Kunstverein Hamburg, Hamburg (2016); Kunsthalle Lisbon (2015); Salts, Basel (2014), and CCS Bard, Annandale-on-Hudson (2012).
-Her work was also included in the 57th Venice Biennale (2017), and at the Okayama Art Summit 2016.
+Recent solo exhibitions and projects include Whitechapel Gallery, London (2018); Public Art Fund, New York (2017); Greene Naftali, New York (2016); Kunstverein Hamburg (2016); Kunsthalle Lisbon (2015); Salts, Basel (2014), and CCS Bard, Annandale-on-Hudson (2012).
+Her work was also included in the Baltic Triennial 13 (2018); the 57th Venice Biennale (2017), the Okayama Art Summit 2016, and the 13th Biennale de Lyon (2015).

 Her work is in the collections of Astrup Fearnley Museum, Oslo; Museum Ludwig, Cologne; Yuz Museum, Shanghai; Kumu Art Museum, Estonia; Fondazione Sandretto Re Rebaudengo, Turin; Boros Collection, Berlin; Moderna Museet, Stockholm and Rubelly Family Collection, Miami.